Tufts University School of Arts and Sciences

-The School of Arts and Sciences (A&S) is the largest of the eight schools and colleges that comprise Tufts University.
+The School of Arts and Sciences (A&S) is a school of Tufts University, a private research university in Medford and Somerville, Massachusetts.
+It is the largest of the eight schools and colleges that comprise the university.
 Together with the School of Engineering, it offers undergraduate and graduate degrees in the liberal arts, sciences, and engineering.
 The two schools occupy the university's main campus in Medford and Somerville, Massachusetts and share many administrative functions including undergraduate admissions, student affairs, library, and information technology services.
 The two schools form the Faculty of Arts, Sciences, and Engineering (AS&E), a deliberative body under the chairmanship of the president of the university.
 Currently, the School of Arts and Sciences employs approximately 540 faculty members (of whom 330 are full-time).
 There are over 4,300 full-time undergraduates and 1700 graduate and professional students.

-Organization and Degree Programs
+Organization

 The School of Arts and Sciences is under the supervision of a dean, appointed by the president and the provost, with the approval of the Trustees of Tufts College (the university's governing board).
 The current dean is James M. Glaser.

 The dean of arts and sciences oversees undergraduate and graduate education in 24 academic departments, more than 10 interdisciplinary programs, and 20 masters and Ph.D. programs.
 The School of Arts and Sciences consists of three degree granting units and the Summer Session: